Hidden Convexity in Queueing Models: Convex Reformulation

 \subsubsection{Counterexample: Mixture of Exponential Distributions}

-Given the positive results for Gamma distributions, one may naturally wonder whether the same property holds for general phase-type distributions, i.e., whether $\hat{L}_q(\tau)$ remains convex when $S_n$ and $T_n$ are phase-type random variables.
+Given the positive results for Gamma distributions and log-concave distributions, one may naturally wonder whether the same property holds for general phase-type distributions, i.e., whether $\hat{L}_q(\tau)$ remains convex when $S_n$ and $T_n$ are phase-type random variables.
 However, this is not the case, as stated in the following theorem.

 \begin{theorem} $\hat{L}_q(\tau)$ can be non-convex on $(0,1)$ when $S_n$ and $T_n$ are general phase-type random variables. \end{theorem}